NRHamer/javascriptaio/Chapter 3 - Using Data.md

-# Using Data
+# Chapter 3 - Using Data

+# Variables

 ## Making Variables with let

 Variables are names that represent values in a program.

-JavaScript has the let keyword for creating new variables.
+JavaScript has the 'let' keyword for creating new variables.

 ## Declaring variables